 Personalization combined with loyalty programs, shopper events, sales promotion and signage can really boost a retailer’s revenue.
 Other than that, sales people can play an important part in increasing revenue.

 44 per cent of consumers believe that an informed sales person can really improve their shopping experience.
-Feedback is perhaps the best way to personalize because customers feel special and appreciate when their opinion on the products or services is taken into account.
+Website feedback is perhaps the best way to personalize because customers feel special and appreciate when their opinion on the products or services is taken into account.

 3. Increases customer retention